Skip to main content

 Young donor saved four lives

-Eugene Kinard was a sophomore at Clinton High School who enjoyed playing football and basketball.
-He was described by his teachers as kind, loyal and respectful.
-When Eugene passed away in 2013 at the age of 17, the Kinard family didn’t hesitate to say “YES” to his becoming a donor and giving the gift of life to others.
-The Kinard family knows how important donation is because they have two relatives who are awaiting transplants.
+Eugene Kinard was a sophomore at Clinton High School who loved playing football and basketball.
+Known by his teachers for his kindness, loyalty, and respectful nature, Eugene left a lasting impression on everyone who knew him.
+When he passed away in 2013 at just 17 years old, the Kinard family didn’t hesitate to say “YES” to organ donation, choosing to give the gift of life to others in need.
+For the Kinards, donation is deeply personal; two of their family members are currently waiting for life-saving transplants.

-Eugene saved four lives through the donation of his heart, liver, both kidneys and both lungs.
-He improved countless others’ lives with his tissue donation.
+Eugene saved four lives through the donation of his heart, liver, both kidneys and both lungs, and improved countless others’ lives through tissue donation.
 Eugene’s mother, Suzette Byrd, has already had contact with the recipient of Eugene’s lungs.
 He is a 37-year-old who lives in Virginia and, before his transplant, had been on oxygen since he was 19.
 Suzette says, “Donation is amazing.
 It saves lives.”

 Darwin Rivera